X

 A database of the names and associated basic bibliographical details of seed plants, ferns, and lycophytes.
 It doesn't provide information on what are currently accepted names and what are taxonomic (i.e. heterotypic) synonyms.

-Angiosperm Phylogeny Group Now in its third version, APG III is being created by systematic botanists to form a consensus on the taxonomy of plants through the use of phylogenetic studies.
+The Angiosperm Phylogeny Group is an informal international group of systematic botanists who collaborate to establish a consensus on the taxonomy of flowering plants (angiosperms) that reflects new knowledge about plant relationships discovered through phylogenetic studies.

 KEYS & DESCRIPTIONS